DanielTheFletch/portfolio/README.md

 ## My portfolio, at a glance

 My portfolio website is divided into six main sections:
 - **[About](#)** &ndash; Learn about me, both personally and professionally.
-You can also find my primary contact information here, as well as a select few featured projects and activity posts.
+You can also find my primary contact information here, as well as a brief walkthrough of the site's main pages&mdash;the same thing you're reading right now!
 - **[Activity](#)** &ndash; A blog of sorts that also serves as a changelog for my portfolio.
-I plan to add posts here any time I update the site, whether that be adding new projects, implementing new features, or working in bug fixes.
+I aim to create new posts whenever I update the site, whether that be adding new projects, implementing new features, or working in key bug fixes.
-- **[Certifications](#)** &ndash; Check out all of the certifications I have earned so far in my computer science journey, complete with links to the certifications themselves.
-- **[Profiles](#)** &ndash; Interested in my online presence beyond my primary contact info?
-Look no further!
-All of my relevant online profiles are listed here, along with an indication as to whether I am currently active for each profile.
-- **[Projects](#)** &ndash; Take a look at the myriad of projects I have worked on, ranging from academic submissions for Harvard to personal passion projects.
-This page contains a rotating selection of three featured projects and a comprehensive list of all my past projects.
+- **[Projects](#)** &ndash; Take a look at the multitude of projects I have worked on, ranging from Harvard University academic submissions to personal passion projects.
+This page contains a rotating selection of three featured projects and a comprehensive index of all my past project work.
+- **[Certifications](#)** &ndash; Check out all the certifications I have earned so far in my computer science journey, complete with links to the corresponding certification credentials.
+- **[Links](#)** &ndash; All of my relevant online profiles are listed here, including those found on learning sites, networking platforms, and the like.
 - **[Resources](#)** &ndash; Look into some of the *incredible* resources that have helped me get to where I am now.
+Seriously, I would not be where I am today without these resources and the amazing people behind them.
 All relevant links included.

 ## Technologies used

-Below is a listing of the technologies used to power my portfolio, alongside links corresponding to their documentation.
+Below is a listing of the core technologies used to power my portfolio, along with links to their corresponding documentation.

 | Technologies | Relevant links |
 | :----------- | -------------: |